jchenibm/kb/docs/index.md

 Publish your public notes with MkDocs

-## Hello World!
-Welcome to Billy's Obsidian Vault!
+## Welcome to Billy's Obsidian Vault!

 The `index.md` in the `/docs` folder is the homepage you see here.